geomstats/challenge-iclr-2022/README.md

 The [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method) will be used to rank the submissions and decide on the winners.
 The evaluation criteria will be:
 1. How "interesting" is the learning algorithm?
 E.g.:
   - it is not "only" a learning algorithm run on the tangent space of a manifold
 3. How readable/clean is the implementation?
-How well does the submission respect Scikit-Learn/Geomstats/Pytorch's APIs.
+How well does the submission respect Scikit-Learn/Geomstats/Pytorch's APIs?
+If applicable: does it run across backends?
 4. Is the submission well-written?
 Does the docstring help understand the method?
 5. How informative are the tests on synthetic datasets, the benchmarks, and the real-world application?